Bentota Dining Chair |

 Product Description

 Phantom Hands collaborated with Barefoot to soften the brighter tones of their standard Jack & Ebony fabric, recreating the weathered patina of the original piece at No. 11.
 The result is both a faithful homage and a refined evolution of Bawa’s design.
 The frame is crafted from North American red oak, chosen for its strength, environmental credentials, and ability to take colour.
-The wood is lightly brushed for a tactile feel and sealed with an eco-friendly, water-based finish.
+The wood is lightly brushed for a tactile feel and sealed with an eco-friendly, waterborne finish.

 Product Specification